microsoft/powercat-automation-kit/site/content/en-gb/features/scheduler.md

 The key features of the scheduler are:

 - The ability to view the schedule of Recurring cloud flows
-- Filter schedule by machine and machine groups
+- Filter schedule by machine and machine groups and status
+- Open Grid view of Desktop flow runs
 - Run a Power Automate Desktop flow
 - View schedule by Day, Week, Month and Schedule view
 - View the status of Scheduled flows (Success, Failure or Scheduled)